shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Conclusion

-There is, still, a long way to go on fine-tuning in order to achieve higher accuracy.<br/>
-There are, still, question marks on some generated sentences.
-The value of the thresholds is important, because <br/>
+A better fine-tuning is required, in order to achieve higher accuracy.
+The value of the thresholds is important, because We are <br/>
-We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of <br/>
+inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of accuracy and reliability. <br/>
-ccuracy and reliability.
-Thresholds could have been set to 0.8000, with a minor number of sentences generated incorrectly.<br/>
+SimSCE set the thresholds to 0.6.
+A set of 0.8000, brings only minor number of incorrectly generated sentences.<br/>
-But, after careful thoughts, as the best balance, I decided to go set it lower, to 0.7620. <br/>
+But as a balance between handle mass sentences and rate of mistakes, I set the thresholds to 0.7620. <br/>
-This may result in more accidentally generated sentences, but archives mass generated sentences.<br/>
-So, if a similarity score between the input sentence and the generated one is 0.7620 or higher it rated as Pass (1), otherwise it rated as 0 (Fail).
+So, if a similarity score between the input sentence and the generated one is 0.7620 or higher it rated as 1 (Pass), otherwise it rated as 0 (Fail). <br/>

 ## Troubleshoot